Crespuig/Crespuig/README.md

 - 📫 You can reach me on hectorcrespuig@gmail.com.
-- Software developer on Indra.
+- Ful-stack developer on Indra.

 Connect with me:
 - [Instagram](https://www.instagram.com/crespuig/)